iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/evm.md

 - `t` (`string`): The ticker symbol
 - `d` (`uint8`): The token decimals

+You can call this endpoint with the `register-erc20-native-token` command.
+See `wasp-cli chain register-erc20-native-token -h` for instructions on how to use the command.

 ### `registerERC20NativeTokenOnRemoteChain`

 Registers an ERC20 contract to act as a proxy for the native tokens **on another